pr3wtd/PEviewer/README.md

 It also provides data of each section in the executable.

 When analyzing PE files, e.g. to determine whether it is a malicious file, imports play an important role.
-Therefore, the program gives information about DLL's being imported.
+Therefore, the program gives information about DLLs being imported.

 In the nearest future, I am planning to add a list of functions imported by each DLL.